EsosaSEC/Splunk-Sysmon-Windows-lab/README.md

  - Run the Installer:
      - Double-click the .msi file in C:\Downloads.
      - Accept the license agreement and click Next.
-     - Create credentials for administrator account.
+     - Create credentials for the administrator account.

  - Specify Receiving Indexer:
     - Enter the Splunk indexer’s hostname/IP and port (e.g., 192.168.19.15:9997 or 127.0.0.1:9997 for local).